DaveDanh/DaveDanh/README.md

 Hi there, I'm Dave! 👋

-I'm a first-year Computer Science student at UMass Amherst with a passion for problem-solving and turning complex ideas into intuitive, useful software.
+I'm a first-year Computer Engineering student at UMass Amherst with a passion for problem-solving and turning complex ideas into intuitive, useful software.

 🌱 I’m currently focused on building a strong foundation in data structures and algorithms.